MicrosoftDocs/VBA-Docs/api/Visio.Characters.CharProps.md

 # Characters.CharProps property (Visio)

-Sets a character property of a  **Characters** object to a new value.
+Sets a character property of a **Caracters** object to a new value.
 Write-only.

 ## Syntax